Skip to main content

 We are committed to maximising recycling of household and commercial waste, diverting as much waste as possible away from landfill and increasing reuse and recycling.
 In particular we are keen to promote the removal of the most important materials from landfill, these are often either high in value when recycled or have high carbon impacts.
 We are currently focusing on recycling more paper and composting more food waste.

-• a paper collection
+• a paper and card collection

 • a food waste collection

-• a garden waste collection if subscribed to the service
+• a garden waste collection (subscription service)

 • a residual-waste collection (anything that cannot be recycled as above)